fpereiro/dale/readme.md

    ```

-4. When iterating an object, by default it will only consider the keys that are not inherited - and this default can be overriden by passing an extra argument.
-This means that you don't have to invoke `hasOwnProperty` anymore.
+4. When iterating an object, by default dale will only take into account the keys that are not inherited - and this default can be overriden by passing an extra argument.

 5. It is functional, so you can invoke dale functions within object literals to generate parts of them in a very compact and elegant way.
 This is probably the greatest advantage of them all.